ICanBoogie/CLDR/README.md

 # CLDR [![Build Status](https://travis-ci.org/ICanBoogie/CLDR.png?branch=master)](https://travis-ci.org/ICanBoogie/CLDR)

-The CLDR package provides a simple interface to the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).
+The __CLDR__ package provides means to internationalize your application by leveraging the data and conventions defined by the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).

-When required, locale data is transparently retrieved from the [CLDR][] and cached for future usage.
+The package target the [CLDR version 24](http://cldr.unicode.org/index/downloads/cldr-24) from which data is retrieved transparently when required.

-Although this package provides some internationalization features, currently it's main purpose is to provide the means to obtain locale data.
-If you are looking for an internationalization API you might be interested in the [I18n library][].
+## Instanciating the repository

-Note: The package targets [CLDR version 24](http://cldr.unicode.org/index/downloads/cldr-24).
+The CLDR is represented by a [Repository][] instance, from which you can access the available locales or supplemental data.
+When necessary, the repository fetches the required data through a provider.
+You can use the default provider, or define your own.

-## Usage
+The following example demonstrates how such a repository is instantiated and how the available locales and supplemental data are accessed:

 ```php
 <?php